-- First Aid Cabinets are equipped to the standard set by the Ministry of Education and kept fully equipped by the room supervisors. - Sick children are kept at a safe distance from others, in an appropriate area. - Children are washed when they are soiled or pose a health risk to themselves or others. - All permanent teaching staff have current first aid training. - Staff and parents are informed of health warnings and how to recognise signs of any illnesses for which we receive Ministry notifications.
+- First Aid Cabinets are equipped to the standard set by the Ministry of Education and kept fully equipped by the room supervisors. - Sick children are kept at a safe distance from others.
+The foyer meeting room is the designated isolation area. - Children are washed when they are soiled or pose a health risk to themselves or others. - All permanent teaching staff have current first aid training. - Staff and parents are informed of health warnings and how to recognise signs of any illnesses for which we receive Ministry notifications.